maetyu-d/fabric/README.md

 end
 ```

-This introduces self-organizing harmony as a generator family.
+This introduces self-organising harmony as a generator family.

 ## 14. Multi-Agent MIDI Swarm